 Like tea, jamaica is also a natural diuretic so don’t go drinking the whole pitcher in one day.
 (Yes, I once did that.
-I don’t think I need to explain what happened.)
+You might also want to avoid drinking too much jamaica before bedtime.)
 The only real variation among recipes are the ratios used of sugar to water, and whether or not you dilute the juice (and if so, how much) when serving.

 - 8 cups water

-Bring 8 cups of water to a boil in a non-corrosive pot and add the flowers and the sugar.
+- Bring 8 cups of water to a boil in a non-corrosive pot and add the flowers and the sugar.
 Stir to wet all the flowers and dissolve the sugar, and allow to boil for 3-5 minutes undisturbed.